 - How to renew car registration as a new Virginia resident.

 The easiest way to renew car registration in Virginia is online, using the VA DMV service or through a third-party provider that will complete the procedure for you.
 To renew car registration online, car owners will need to prepare certain information about the vehicle such as the last four digits of the vehicle identification number (VIN) and the title number.
 If your car registration renewal credential is set to expire in 15 days, you will need to print out an Official Internet Receipt to carry with you until the updated documents arrive in the mail.
 If you renew an expired car registration, you will not be able to obtain an extension with this receipt or operate your vehicle until you receive your new registration.
 Note that late auto registration renewals in Virginia may incur late fees.

 If you renew car registration in person, you will need to visit a DMV Customer Service Center or a DMV Select office and submit the following paperwork:

-- Your renewal notice.
+- Your expired car registration renewal notice.